emabolo/superstartrek/README.md

 For the ones that are interested in the original code, I added it in the folder "original-version".
 I downloaded it from [Vintage Basic](http://vintage-basic.net/games.html)

-## About the port
+## About the ports
 There are literally thousands of different versions of Super Star Trek.
 During the years, it has been rewritten, ported, and improved many times.
 But I could not find a version that was a faithful conversion of the 1978 code that appeared in the book, so I decided to write it.
+The first version I wrote was the Perl one.
+I chose Perl because it's easy and because it has "goto"s.
+In fact, my first attempt was mostly a 1-to-1 conversion of the original code.
-My first attempt was mostly a 1-to-1 conversion, but I continued working on it.
+But I continued working on it for several days.
 In the last version, all "goto"s have disappeared, they became if-then-else blocks, loops, and functions.
 Once I got familiar with the code, I gave meaningful names to most of the variables.
-I also added a lot of comments.
+I also added a lot of comments to explain the code and highlight possible bugs or improvements.
-Additionally, in the BASIC code, all variables are global, and subroutines (GOSUB) were reading parameters as global var.
-When appropriate, I transformed these global variables into proper function parameters.
+I also converted most of the BASIC subroutines (GOSUB), based on global vars, into functions with local vars.

 The code now is very different, but I paid attention to not change the mechanics or the math behind the game algorithm.
 The game should play exactly like the BASIC version.

-Finally, the code is in Perl, but it's very generic.
-You should be able to convert it into any other language.

-There are two versions:
+After the Perl version, I decided to convert it into LUA.
+Since LUA does not have a "continue" statement, only "break", I had to rewrite many blocks, but in the end the code is simpler and looks much better.
+I removed the "continue" (aka "next" in Perl) also from the Perl version.

+Versions included:
 - superstartrek-plain.pl : plain conversion from BASIC to Perl, runs at "full speed", so text is scrolling very fast.
-If you want to play it, you should NOT use this version, better to play the other version
+If you want to play it, you should NOT use this version, better to play the other version (I won't keep this version updated, and I will probably remove it soon)
-- superstartrek.pl : the default version doesn't really offer you a faithful experience.
+- superstartrek.pl : the full speed version doesn't really offer you a faithful experience.
 When I tried the Commodore 64 version, I noticed that the text was scrolling much slower, and there is also a small delay before the quadrant screen is rendered.
 I tried to recreate this experience using a `smallDelay()` function and replacing most of the `print` with a `telePrint()` function (telePrint prints the line and then wait a bit).
 If you want to play it, use this!
+- superstartrek.lua : exactly like the perl version, but in LUA.
+In the future I will continue improving this version, the Perl one will receive just major bug fixes.

 ## What's next
 I'm not planning to add more features.
 There are already plenty of enhanced/improved versions of Super Star Trek on the Internet, with all sort of additions, including Romulan ships, clocking devices, supernovae, death rays and more.
-Probably I'd like to improve the experience, not sure how.
+Probably I'd like to improve even more the experience, not sure how.
 For sure I'd like to see Bones talking.
 Dr McCoy is the only one that never speaks.
-I'd like also to lean a new language porting the game, maybe LUA is a good choice.
-Let's see.